 Members will see their genotype report below, plus additional solutions in the Lifehacks section.
-Join today.
+Join today

-Caffeine, adenosine, alertness, and
+Caffeine, adenosine, alertness, and blood glucose

+Adenosine builds up in the brain all day as you use ATP for energy.
 As more and more adenosine builds up and binds to the adenosine receptor (ADORA2A), it causes you to get drowsy.
 This is one reason we feel sleepy and are driven towards sleeping each night.

-Caffeine also binds to the adenosine receptor, ADORA2A.
+Caffeine binds to the adenosine receptor, ADORA2A.
 It isn’t the same as adenosine, though, so instead, it blocks the action of adenosine at the receptor.
 This is why caffeine makes you feel more alert — due to the lack of adenosine binding to the receptor.
-(Well… more alert until the caffeine wears off and you suddenly feel really sleepy due to the adenosine that is still hanging around and now able to bind to the receptors.)
+(More alert until the caffeine wears off and you suddenly feel really sleepy due to the adenosine that is still hanging around and now able to bind to the receptors.)

 Adenosine also inhibits norepinephrine and epinephrine release, so when caffeine blocks the receptor, it allows for norepinephrine and epinephrine to be released (surge of energy).
 Epinephrine, though, also upregulates glucose mobilization… and thus a link to glucose response to caffeine.